What is behavioural design? What is persuasion design? And how does it work?

 95% of our choices are made unconsciously.

 There is much scientific research about the principles that affect our behaviour, forming the basis of behavioural psychology and behavioural economics.
 Some must-read books on the subjects include: Thinking Fast and Slow (Daniel Kahneman), Influence: the Psychology of Persuasion (Robert B. Cialdini), and Decoded (Phil Barden).
-These books will tell you all you need to know about scarcity (dropping the offer in the most exclusive way), social proof (activating the herd animal in all of us), framing (creating a context in which your proposal is the only logical option) and much more.
+These books will tell you all you need to know about ‘scarcity’ (dropping the offer in the most exclusive way), ‘ocial proof’ (activating the herd animal in all of us), ‘framing’ (creating a context in which your proposal is the only logical option) and much more.

 Persuasion design is the implementation of behavioural design in (online) marketing.
 Frankwatching, an independent Dutch cross-media platform, defines persuasion design as follows: “The meaning of Persuasion Design lies in designing and applying certain principles which influence decision-making and purchasing behaviour of potential customers.
 This influence increases the ease of use and convinces the visitor to act in the desired way.”

-It’s important that the focus isn’t entirely on influencing motivation because a big factor in human behaviour is accessibility.
+It’s important that the focus isn’t entirely on influencing motivation, because a big factor in human behaviour is accessibility.
 When a specific behaviour is easy, a lot more people will do it.
 The big success of Amazon isn’t the great communication campaign or their clever proposition.
 It’s the fact that you can order anything you like with only one click and that Amazon has next day delivery.
-There are a lot of psychological principles which we can use to make the desired behaviour easier or to make the undesired behaviour more difficult.
-Creative communication is rarely the answer to our customer’s needs.
+There are a lot of psychological principles which we can use to make a desired behaviour easier, or to make undesired behaviour more difficult.
+Creative communication is rarely the answer to our customers needs.